-10.1 Each laboratory that uses this method is required to operate a formal quality control (QC) program.
-The minimum QC requirements are initial demonstration of laboratory capability, analysis of laboratory reagent blanks, laboratory fortified blanks, laboratory fortified matrix samples and QC
+- 10.1 Each laboratory that uses this method is required to operate a formal quality control (QC) program.
+The minimum QC requirements are initial demonstration of laboratory capability, analysis of laboratory reagent blanks, laboratory fortified blanks, laboratory fortified matrix samples and QC samples.

-- samples.
-The laboratory must maintain records to document the quality of the data generated.
 Additional quality control practices are recommended. - 10.2 Laboratory Reagent Blanks (LRB) -- Before processing any samples, the analyst must demonstrate that all glassware and reagent interferences are under control.
 Each time a set of samples is analyzed or reagents are changed, a LRB must be analyzed.
 For this method, the LRB is filtered reagent water.
-If within the retention time window (Section 11.4.2) of an analyte of interest, the LRB produces a peak that interferes with analyte determination, determine the source of contamination and eliminate the interference before processing samples.
+If within the retention time window of an analyte of interest, the LRB produces a peak that interferes with analyte determination, determine the source of contamination and eliminate the interference before processing samples.